-PHILOSOPHY OF SCIENCE (3) Prerequisites: PHIL 100 or PHIL 101 or consent of instructor.
+PHIL 305 PHILOSOPHY OF SCIENCE (3) Prerequisite: PHIL 100 or 101.
 This introduction to the philosophy of science includes a study of the concepts of the empirical sciences, their methods and procedures, and their philosophical implications.

-KNOWLEDGE AND REALITY (3) Prerequisites: PHIL 100 or PHIL 101 or consent of instructor.
+PHIL 306 KNOWLEDGE AND REALITY (3) Prerequisite: PHIL 100 or 101.
 This examination of the nature of knowledge places emphasis on the distinction between knowledge and belief, different types of knowing, the problem of skepticism, the role of perception in knowledge, and the nature of truth.

-SYMBOLIC LOGIC (3) Prerequisites: PHIL 100 or PHIL 101 or consent of instructor.
+PHIL 313 SYMBOLIC LOGIC (3) Prerequisite: PHIL 100 or 101.
 This beginning course in symbolic formal logic introduces students to the formalization of arguments and the formal nature of deduction.

-THE MIND AND BRAIN (3) Prerequisites: PHIL 100 or PHIL 101 or consent of instructor.
+PHIL 314 THE MIND AND BRAIN (3) Prerequisite: PHIL 100 or 101.
 This course is an examination of various theories of what the mind is and its relation to the body.
-Key concepts such as consciousness, belief, sensation, perception, and desire are discussed.
+Concepts such as consciousness, belief, sensation, perception, and desire are discussed.

-THE PHILOSOPHY OF LAW (3) Prerequisites: PHIL 100 or PHIL 101 or consent of instructor.
+PHIL 315 THE PHILOSOPHY OF LAW (3) Prerequisite: PHIL 100 or 101.
 This course is an examination of various theories of what a legal system is.
 Attention is given to a number of related issues including the role of morality in the formation of a legal system, legal justice, the proper limits of state authority over an individual citizen's autonomy, and theories of punishment.

-INDEPENDENT STUDY IN PHILOSOPHY (1-3) Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
+PHIL 397 INDEPENDENT STUDY IN PHILOSOPHY (1-3) Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
 This course provides students the opportunity to pursue individual study of topics not covered in other available courses.
 The area for investigation is developed in consultation with a faculty sponsor and credit is dependent on the nature of the work.
 May be repeated for no more than six credits.

-SPECIAL TOPICS IN PHILOSOPHY (1-3) [credit depends on topic] Prerequisites: A background of work in the discipline or prior consent of instructor.
+PHIL 398 SPECIAL TOPICS IN PHILOSOPHY (1-3) [credit depends on topic] Prerequisite: A background of work in the discipline.
 This course will focus on an aspect of the discipline not otherwise covered by the regularly offered courses.
 The topic will vary according to professor and term; consequently, more than one may be taken by a student during his/her matriculation.

-THESIS GUIDANCE (3) Prerequisites: PHIL 100 or PHIL 101 or consent of instructor and senior standing.
+PHIL 400 THESIS GUIDANCE (3) Prerequisites: PHIL 100 or 101, and senior standing.
 Supervision of senior thesis.
 Topic to be decided by student with approval of advisor.

-PHILOSOPHY SEMINAR (3) Prerequisite: Senior major and PHIL 100 or PHIL 101 or consent of instructor.
+PHIL 408 PHILOSOPHY SEMINAR (3) Prerequisites: PHIL 100 or 101, and senior standing.
 This seminar course in the writings of a particular philosopher is open to philosophy majors and to majors in other programs with special interest in the philosopher or problem under consideration.

-PHYSICS COURSES (PHYS)PHYS 141-142
+PHYSICS COURSES (PHYS)

-COLLEGE PHYSICS (4, 4) Each semester: Three hours lecture and two hours laboratory.
+PHYS 141-142 COLLEGE PHYSICS (4, 4) Three hours lecture and two hours laboratory each semester.
 This intensive algebra and trigonometry based physics course sequence is for students majoring in the natural sciences.
 The course is designed to meet the needs of students preparing for MCATs.
 Content of the course includes mechanics, properties of matter, thermodynamics, waves and sound, electricity and magnetism, optics, quantum physics, and nuclear physics.
 One laboratory per week.

-PHYSICS I (4) Prerequisite: MATH 103 or concurrent enrollment in MATH 103.
+PHYS 161 PHYSICS I (4) Prerequisite: MATH 103 or concurrent enrollment in MATH 103.
 Three hours lecture and two hours laboratory.
 This course is a calculus-based survey of classical physics, providing a background for persons who intend to use physics as a base for the physics major or for other science disciplines.
-The first semester introduces the student to Newton's laws including their application to statics and dynamics: to momentum and energy and their respective conservation principles; to rotational and angular quantities: and, if time allows, to the basic ideas of heat and thermodynamics.
+The first semester introduces the student to Newton's laws including their application to statics and dynamics; to momentum and energy and their respective conservation principles; to rotational and angular quantities; and, if time allows, to the basic ideas of heat and thermodynamics.